Image: Graphic Design – Esther Estévez

 As well as participating in the MOOC, researchers can also contribute to it by submitting their papers to Frontiers’ Research Topic on the Fundamentals of 21st Century Neuroscience.

 The article collection aims to consolidate the foundations of neuroscience in the 21st century, with mini-review articles on a broad range of neuroscience subtopics including genetics and neurodevelopment, neuroproteomics and metabolomics, cellular neurobiology, neuroimmunology, synaptic physiology and transmission, neural circuits and networks, neuroanatomy, cognitive neuroscience, and behavioral neuroscience.

 “This Research Topic will provide a place where researchers can review their fields through an integrative and multi-scale lens, placing each subject matter into the broader context of brain function, and linking knowledge from their fields to other relevant research areas,” says Leonor Ruivo, scientific consultant at the EPFL and a Topic Editor for the collection.

-The mini- review articles will be freely available to read and download on the Frontiers website and will also be used as key literature references in the Principles of Neuroscience MOOC.
+The mini- review articles will be freely available to read and download on the Frontiers website and will also be used as key literature references in the Neuroscience Reconstructed: Towards an Integrative Approach MOOC.

 As professor of neuroscience at the EPFL, founder and director of the Blue Brain Project, and co-founder and editor in chief of Frontiers, Henry Markram is enthusiastic about the potential this online course and article collection will have for his field: